After oil-fried doughnuts and king cakes, it’s time for another winter treat: crêpes.

 Preparation:

-- Next, it’s important to add the eggs one by one.
-Whisk the mixture well between each egg addition, as this step prevents lumps from forming.
+- Next, it is important to add the eggs one at a time.
+Whisk the mixture well between each egg addition to prevent lumps from forming.

-- You can also flavour your pancake batter with your favourite fragrance (orange blossom, Grand Marnier or vanilla extract).
+- You can also flavor your pancake batter with your favorite flavor (orange blossom, Grand Marnier, or vanilla extract).

-- Leave the crêpe batter to rest for at least 1 hour for delicious crêpes.
-If you don’t have the time, you can start cooking your crêpes without letting the batter rest.
+- Let the pancake batter rest for at least 1 hour for delicious pancakes.
+If you don’t have time, you can start cooking your pancakes without letting the batter rest.